shahabfar/Persia.Net/README.md

     Minutes
     Seconds
 ```
-### Retrieving Detailed Week and Month Data in the Persian Calendar
+### Retrieving Detailed Week and Month data in the Persian calendar
 If you're interested in obtaining information about the current week or month in the Persian calendar, this library offers specific `DateTime` extension methods designed for this purpose.
 These methods include:

 - `CurrentPersianWeek`: Retrieves the current week.